 Starting a garden and growing your own vegetables, herbs, and fruits is not only much healthier and organic, but you will also have such an abundance of produce, you won’t need to buy from the grocery store!
 And with all that extra fruit and veggies, you can use all the ingredients you have grown yourself for canning!
 It’s a win-win situation!
 If that is not possible for you, farmers markets are the next best choice.
 Support your local farmers or small family businesses if you can.

-Also, baking desserts and making bread from scratch are other money-saving alternatives.
-I’ve recently taken up making homemade bread to save a little more since we eat bread almost every day.
+Also, baking desserts or bread from scratch are other money-saving alternatives.
+I’ve recently taken up making homemade bread to save a little bit of money since we eat bread almost every day.
 And it’s not as hard as I thought it would be!
 I even purchased a book all about baking bread for $7.
 I can’t wait to attempt the other kinds of bread and experiment with different flours.

 Clothing, Accessories, & Cosmetics